-Like many, we got our introduction to Ed Helms as Andy Bernard on The Office, a background character that expanded as the show wound on.
+Like many, we got our introduction to Ed Helms as Andy Bernard on The Office, a background character that expanded as the show progressed.
 Subsequent forays into movies have reinforced our core belief about him, that a little Ed Helms goes a long way.
 His next endeavour is Father Figures, which pairs Helms with the always-likable Owen Wilson in a quest for two brothers to find their birth father.

 Together for their mother Helen‘s (Glenn Close) wedding, fraternal twins Peter (Helms) and Kyle Reynolds (Wilson) believe their father to have died when they were young.
 While watching TV, however, Peter sees an actor that appears to be their dad, based on a photograph their mother gave them.
 When Peter confronts her, she admits their father did not die, but she was unsure who he was based on her rampant promiscuity at the time.

 While Kyle seems at peace with the revelation, Peter insists on trying to track down his father, and when their mother suggests it may be Hall-of-Fame quarterback Terry Bradshaw, Kyle decides he should tag along.
 The two quickly meet Bradshaw, who brings them home to introduce to his wife, but after further discussions they discover the timeline doesn’t match up, and that Bradshaw couldn’t be their dad.